MerelyAPseudonym/spacemacs/contrib/osx/README.md

 ## Philosophy

-While this layer enables common OSX bindings, it does not implement OSX navigation keybindings.
+While this layer enables common OS X bindings, it does not implement OS X navigation keybindings.
 Spacemacs is meant to be used with evil, and we encourage you to do so :)

 ## Install